alphacentauri82/scoutx-mobile/README.md

 ## Goal

-The goal of this project is migrate the current implementation of [Scoutx](https://github.com/alphacentauri82/scoutx) to an Ionic-Angular solution.
-With Scoutx running on a mobile device, the system can access to the GPS location and send an SMS notification.
+The goal of this project is to migrate the current implementation of [Scoutx](https://github.com/alphacentauri82/scoutx) to an Ionic-Angular solution.
+With Scoutx running on a mobile device, the system can access to the device's GPS location and in case of emergency, all emergency contacts will receive precise location through a text message.

 ## Backend

 The backend remains like the original python implementation, the web part was completely removed and the `notifier.py` has changes in the `sms_glucose_alert` function.
-If the location is detected, the SMS will contain a Google Maps Link with the following format ` https://www.google.com/maps/@{0},{1},18.4z`.
+If location is detected, the SMS will contain a Google Maps Link with the following format ` https://www.google.com/maps/@{0},{1},18.4z`.

 To deploy, follow the instructions in the original [Scoutx Repository](https://github.com/alphacentauri82/scoutx).
 There's also a dockerfile should you want to deploy the backend to cloudrun.